xregistry/spec/core/spec.md

     value is provided then the server MUST set it to same type as the incoming request, e.g. `application/json`, even if the entity previous had a `contenttype` value.
-  - On a `PATCH`, when `RESOURCE` is present, if no `contenttype` value is provided then the server MUST set it to the same type as the incoming request, e.g. `application/json`, only if the entity does not already have a value.
+  - On a `PATCH`, when `RESOURCE` or `RESOURCEbase64` is present, if no `contenttype` value is provided then the server MUST set it to the same type as the incoming request, e.g. `application/json`, only if the entity does not already have a value.
 Otherwise, the existing value remains unchanged.

 A successful response MUST include the current representation of the entities created or updated and be in the same format (`meta` variant or not) as the